 - Tabletop Roleplaying: This typically consists of the game-master sitting down at a table with between 4-6 players running a roleplaying game.
 Beyond that basic format, the variations are endless. - Organised Play Tabletop Roleplaying: This is a variant of the above, and encompasses prewritten modules that have ongoing characters, typically in a worldwide campaign.
-Examples of this include Pathfinder Society and D&D Adventurer's League. - Freeform Roleplay: Also sometimes known as Live Action Role Play (LARP) or Social/Parlour LARP, this consists of roleplaying in a larger space, and typically has anywhere from 10 players to up to 40 or more, all interacting with each other.
-These are often run with minimal rules or mechanics for play but can be written to have some mechanics for resolution of conflicts.
-Each player is provided with information about their character and backstory, as well as goals to accomplish via interaction with the other players.
+Examples of this include Pathfinder Society and D&D Adventurer's League. - Freeform Roleplay: Also sometimes known as LARP or Parlour LARP, this consists of roleplaying that occurs in a larger space, and typically has anywhere from 10 players to up to 40 interacting with each other.

+Oftentimes, these are run with minimal rules or mechanics for play, but can be written to have some mechanics for resolution of conflicts.
+Each player is typically issued a sheet telling them about their character and backstory, and providing goals for them to accomplish with regards to other players.

 Space for these events will be allocated per the size requirements of the game.
+We will let you know if the space required for your game would not be available.
 Please note that due to current site restrictions, Conquest does not currently support the variety of LARP known as 'Boffer LARP', which includes contact fighting with weapons.
-If your freeform requires combat, this must be resolved with non-physical methods. - Miniatures Games: Conquest has a long history of miniatures gaming, especially with wargames.
-This includes tournaments and game demonstrations for X-Wing, Marvel Crisis Protocol, Bloodbowl, Bolt Action, etc. Multi-table tournaments require specific scheduling to reduce clash with other miniatures events.
+If your freeform requires combat, this must be resolved with non-physical methods.

+- Miniature Games: Conquest has a long history of miniature gaming, especially with wargames.
+This includes tournaments for X-Wing, Flames of War, Bloodbowl and other miniature games.
+These events require specific scheduling to reduce clash with other miniature events.
 Conquest also has access to a large number of tabletop surfaces suitable for miniature wargaming. - Board and Card Games: As an event, this could involve game tournaments, specific scenarios to be played through over the session, demonstrations of a writer's own developed board game or similar.
 The lines can blur on what counts as a board or card game vs tabletop RPG, but we leave it up to Game Presenters to decide where their event properly sits. - Console/PC Gaming: As it sounds in the description, this pertains to running console games or PC games as part of a tournament, or making them available for free play.
 As the person coordinating the event, it is important that you secure any permissions required by the creators for running these events in a public venue, preferably in written form.
 Conquest reserves the right to cancel your event without notice if permission is not obtained.
 Our venues have typically had power points available, but Conquest will not provide any of the hardware required for the event to run.
 Due to site restrictions, all electric and electronic equipment must be safety tested and tagged by an electrician prior to use.
-Please let us know if you require assistance with this as we may be able to assist with in this regard. - Other Events: While none have been submitted in recent years, Conquest will certainly consider submissions of events that are not specifically the running of one game for the session.
-These could include things like trivia events, workshops, or informational panels.
-We are unlikely to accept events that do not involve attendee participation in some manner, but beyond that please do reach out with any ideas!
+Please let us know if you require assistance with this as we may be able to assist with in this regard.